Kirklees Academy

 If you would like to know more about our Academy, please get in touch.

-Our Core provision offers support for young people in Key Stage 4, who have a wide range of complex needs that are usually supported by an Education Health Care Plan.
-This provision offers places for up to 32 young people.
+Our Technology House provision offers full time, school based support for neurodiverse young people in Key Stages 3, 4 & 5, who have a wide range of complex needs that are typically supported by an Education Health Care Plan.

-We work with learners and their parents/carers to provide support based on the individual needs of each child, giving them opportunities to gain a variety of qualifications and to follow different routes through to employment or further education.
-Our learners study GCSEs in English Language, Mathematics, Science, Biology or Business, and NCFE Employability, Relationships & Health, Creative Craft or Sport.
-They also study subjects that are not examined such as Zones of Regulation and Preparation for Adulthood.
-In addition, learners select options from other provisions e.g. construction, food technology, equine studies, motor vehicle engineering, multi-trade skills, and motorcycle maintenance to enhance their knowledge and skills.
+We focus on the future, giving the learner opportunities to gain a variety of qualifications so they can follow personalised routes to education, training or employment.
+Our learners study GCSEs in English Language, Mathematics, Science, Physics, Biology, Geography, Art or Business, and vocational qualifications in ICT, Media, Employability, Relationships & Health, Creative Crafts, Food or Sport.
+Learners also study subjects that are designed to enhance their life chances but are not examined such as Zones of Regulation and Preparation for Adulthood.
+In addition, learners may select supported offsite options in construction, equine studies, motor vehicle engineering, multi-trade skills, and motorcycle maintenance to enhance their knowledge and skills.

 Pivot 6